silverspringnetworks/ngx-translate-parser-plural-select/README.md

 # Template parser for `ngx-translate`

 ## Installation
-Just `yarn install ngx-translate-parser-plural-select` and use when adding `ngx-translate` to the `imports` section in your `@NgModule`:
+Just `npm install @silverspringnetworks/ngx-translate-parser-plural-select` and use when adding `ngx-translate` to the `imports` section in your `@NgModule`:

 ```typescript